0xfatty/0xfatty.github.io/_posts/2023-06-24-pwning-the-scammer-new-zero-day.md

 ---
 ## Friday night @ 9PM....

 What's more riveting than the unexpected?
 Picture this: it's a lazy Friday night.
 Lovely wifey and the kids are watching TV shows.
 Me?
-I'm diving headfirst into the murky waters of a potential scam, tipped off by a curious friend.
+I'm diving headfirst into the murky waters of a potential scam from an oversea bad actor, tipped off by a curious friend.

 The bait was a browser extension promising Facebook cookie extraction faster than a cheetah on a caffeine high.
 Facebook and I share the bond of casual strangers, but this... this was a mystery screaming to be solved.
 Shouted to my buddy "Don't touch that!", then rolled up my digital sleeves and got cracking.